DECAfpga/DECA_board/Tutorials/DeMiSTify/README.md

 Follows a brief guide on how to use it ( comments from Alastair M. Robinson indicated as AMR ):

-* Download a new Mist core to be ported to DECA or any other board supported (in the following tutorial where you see deca replace it with your own board name)
+* Download a new Mist core to be ported to DECA or any other board supported (in the following tutorial where you see deca replace it with your own board name).
+In this tutorial we are porting NES core.
-* Get a recent DeMiSTifyed core and copy the following objects  (** see notes below)
+* Get a recent DeMiSTifyed core and copy the following objects or see notes ** below

 ![core](core.png)

+ In this tutorial we are taking the previous Oric core ported with DeMiSTify.

-**Note 1: to get the latest version of DeMiSTify don't copy the DeMiSTify folder but add the following into the .gitmodules file:
+** Note 1: to get the latest version of DeMiSTify don't copy the DeMiSTify folder but edit and add the following lines into the .gitmodules file:

 ```sh
 [submodule "DeMiSTify"]